lpsinger/userguide/glossary.rst

     SNR
         Signal-to-noise ratio, here applied to gravitational-wave signals.
-It is defined the square root of the integral over frequency of the power spectral density of the gravitational-wave signal over the integral over frequency of the average power spectral density of the noise.
+It is defined as the square root of the integral over frequency of the power spectral density of the gravitational-wave signal divided by the integral over frequency of the average power spectral density of the noise.

     source-frame mass
         Since observed frequencies of distant sources are subject to redshift by